-South Lebanon is a village located in Union and Hamilton Townships in central Warren County in the southwestern part of the U.S. state of Ohio.
+South Lebanon is a village located in Union, Hamilton and Deerfield Townships in central Warren County in the southwestern part of the U.S. state of Ohio.
 The population was 4,115 at the 2010 census.
 South Lebanon was settled in 1795.
 The village was originally called “Deerfield” because it was the chief settlement of Deerfield Township, Hamilton County, Ohio, but renamed because of its proximity to the county seat of Lebanon.

 The Village of South Lebanon Annual Water Quality Report (Consumer Confidence Report(CCR)) for 2018 as required by the Safe Drinking Water Act is now available.
 Click here to view the CCR report.

 You can receive the Village’s newsletter and important notifications by email by simply clicking here and completing the form.
 Below is a sample from a recent newsletter.
 If you have any questions, feel free to contact the Village at firstname.lastname@example.org.